buffrr/letsdane/README.md

 make sure you have libunbound installed and run

-    go get github.com/buffrr/letsdane
+    git clone https://github.com/buffrr/letsdane.git && cd letsdane/cmd/letsdane
-    go build github.com/buffrr/letsdane/cmd/letsdane -tags unbound
+    go build -tags unbound

-Note: you can build without unbound, by removing `-tags unbound` and run let's dane with `-skip-dnssec` this is generally not recommended (you must have a local trusted dnssec capable resolver).
+Note: you can build without unbound, by removing `-tags unbound` and run let's dane with `-skip-dnssec` this is generally not recommended (you must have a local trusted dnssec resolver).
 By "local" I mean on your machine! let's dane will only check the authenticated data flag set by your resolver if `-skip-dnssec` is specified

 # Usage